kaviarjs/loader/DOCUMENTATION.md

     name: MyDirective,
   },

-  // Can be array of functions, we recommend to name your functions:
+  // Can be array of functions, we recommend to name your functions
+  // So when it fails you can at least identify easily from where
   contextReducers: async function processNewVariables(context) {
     return {
       ...context,